Etherpod/Ship-Enhancements/README.md

 - **Removable Gravity Crystal**: Lets you detach the ship's gravity crystal and place it somewhere else to create a localized gravity field.
 The removed gravity crystal will have the same strength as it did in the ship.
 - **Gravity Landing Gear**: Adds an interface to the cockpit that controls the new gravity technology built into your ship's landing gear.
 It will stop working if your landing gear is damaged.
 - **Thrust Modulator**: Adds an interface to the cockpit that lets you lower or disproportionately raise the maximum thrust your ship can use.
 Stacks with the smooth thrust option from General Enhancements.
-- **Persistent Input**: Adds a switch to the cockpit that, when enabled, lets you continue your last input when you unbuckle from the ship.
-Useful when you want to hold forward for 10 minutes and don't feel like actually holding it the entire time.
+- **Autopilot Controls**: Adds an interface to the cockpit that lets you control the new features added to the ship's autopilot system.
 - **Engine Switch**: Controls your ship's power and engine.
 The switch needs to be turned on if you want to fly your ship.
 If the **Idle Fuel Consumption Multiplier** is above 0, it will only consume fuel when the ship is on.

 ## Decoration